Strelitzia nicolai

 Strelitzia nicolai, commonly known as the wild banana or giant white bird of paradise, is a species of banana-like plants with erect woody stems reaching a height of 7-8 m, and the clumps formed can spread as far as 3.5 m.

 Strelitzia nicolai is among the few plants which have been verified to contain the pigment bilirubin, which is usually found in animals.

 Description

 The 1.8 m-long leaves are grey-green and arranged like a fan at the top of the stems, similar to Ravenala madagascariensis.
 The inflorescence is composed of a dark blue bract, white sepals and a bluish-purple "tongue".
 The entire flower can be as much as 18 cm high by 45 cm long, and is typically held just above the point where the leaf fan emerges from the stem.
 Flowers are followed by triangular seed capsules.

 Distribution

 Strelitzia nicolai is one of three larger Strelitzia species, the other two being tree-like S. caudata and S. alba.
 S. nicolai is restricted to evergreen coastal forest and thicket of eastern South Africa from the Gonubie northwards to southern Mozambique.
-It is also considered native to Mozambique, Botswana and Zimbabwe, and is reportedly naturalized in eastern Mexico (State of Veracruz).
+It is also considered native to Mozambique, Botswana and Zimbabwe.
+It is reportedly naturalized in eastern Mexico (State of Veracruz), and Australia, where it has become established in northern New South Wales and Southern Queensland.